 6 Add sherry, slowly add stock: Get a ladle ready and have the pot of simmering chicken stock nearby.
 Add the sherry to the flour vegetable mixture.
 It will sputter and seize up.

-Add a ladle of hot chicken stock to and stir well.
+Add a ladle of hot chicken stock and stir well.
 It will be goopy.
 Add another ladle, then another, stirring all the while, until the broth comes together.

 Add the rest of the chicken stock and the reserved chicken meat.
 Increase the heat and bring to a simmer, then reduce the heat to maintain a gentle simmer while you make the dumplings.